 I love Christmas carols and there is nothing better in the run up to Christmas than going to a carol service in one of London’s beautiful churches, especially if it is candlelit.

-It may feel a little early to be thinking about Christmas carol services, but the good carol concerts in London book up quickly.
+It is never too early to think about Christmas carol services, but the good carol concerts in London book up quickly.

 Here are my top picks for the best places to sing Deck the Halls with Boughs of Holly.

 The Marie Curie Carols in the City is the perfect opportunity to start the Christmas season off in style, it is happening this week, Thursday 5th December.

-It takes place on Tuesday 6th December 2016 at Southwark Cathedral and starts at 7.15pm.
+It takes place on Thursday 5th December 2019 at Southwark Cathedral and starts at 7.15pm.
 Tickets are£45 for the concert and £65 for the concert and reception, but it is for an amazing charity.
 If you want a Christmas Star, it is a £25 donation per name.

 St Martin in the Fields is one of my favourite churches in London and there are lots of carol services taking place there over the festive season, here are a couple of carol services that look really good.